aws-samples/aws-virtual-participant-framework-for-rtc/virtual-participant-orchestrator-for-zoom-meeting/README.md

     git push -u origin main
     ```

-4. Change CodeCommit repo's default branch to `main`

-    On Linux:
+4. Synthesize the CDK application into deployment templates:

     ```shell
-    aws codecommit update-default-branch --repository-name $CODECOMMIT_REPO_NAME --default-branch-name main
-    ```

-    On Windows:

-    ```batch
-    aws codecommit update-default-branch --repository-name %CODECOMMIT_REPO_NAME% --default-branch-name main
-    ```

-5. Synthesize the CDK application into deployment templates:

-    ```shell
     cdk synth
     ```

-6. Deploy the CDK application:
+5. Deploy the CDK application:

     ```shell
     cdk deploy
     ```
 ___
-🟩 The `cdk deploy` task completes in less than 15 minutes.
+🟩 The `cdk deploy` task completes in less than 5 minutes.
 However, the overall deployment takes about **2️⃣ hours** to complete due to the long Windows container image build cycle.
 If successful, you should see a container image tagged as *latest* in an Amazon ECR repository named **zoom-virtual-participant-windows**.
 You must wait for this image to appear in the ECR repo before proceeding further.
 To track deployment progress you can look at the infrastructure as code deployment pipelines in AWS CodePipeline generated by CDK.
 ___
 🟥 If container image in ECR repository does not show up well beyond 2 hours, log into AWS console using the admin user and:
 1. Check both **CDKPipeline** and **windows-container-cicd-pipeline** pipelines are green in CodePipeline.
 Then,